greuze/prisoners-dilemma/README.md

 # Implementing a Prisoner

-The user must only implement one class, that subclasses Prisoner, and implements their abstract methods `giveAnswer` and `notifyPoliceResponse`.
+The user must only implement one class, that subclasses `Prisoner`, and implements their abstract methods `giveAnswer` and `notifyPoliceResponse`.
+Java or Scala can be used.

 The `giveAnswer` method will tell the Police the answer of the prisoner in every iteration (could and should be different